intel/grunt-mochaccino/README.md

           }
         });

     grunt-mochaccino uses standard grunt file sources, so you can set the <code>files</code> property how you like.
-The example above shows how to configure a cov task for the <em>test/unit/</em> and <em>test/integration/</em> directories.
+The example above shows how to configure a coverage task <code>mochaccino:cov</code> for the <em>test/unit/</em> and <em>test/integration/</em> directories.

     <code>browserCmd</code> is an optional property specifying the command to start a browser in your environment.
-If set, grunt-mochaccino will open the browser at the generated coverage report.
+If set, grunt-mochaccino will open the browser with the path to the generated coverage report.

 4. Run the task.
 With the above configuration, you'd do: